 Community has become even more important in these challenging times.
 We offer multiple ways to connect.

-We invite you to in person services!
+We invite you to enjoy our Sunday morning services!
 JOIN US!

 For those who cannot make it in person to services, we offer livestreaming via YouTube.
 See this week’s service announcement directly below with the link.
 (Click on the picture.)